 The truck skirts simulation tutorial looks at the effect of adding side skirts to a typical semi-trailer truck.
-The simulation is carried using our Computational Fluid Dynamics software SimWorks Manager.
+The simulation is carried using our Computational Fluid Dynamics software SimWorks.

-Before continuing with this tutorial, we recommend to read and complete at least one base SimWorks Manager tutorial to familiarise with the software.
+Before continuing with this tutorial, we recommend to read and complete at least one base SimWorks advanced tutorial to familiarise with the software.